labordynamicsinstitute/ldilab-manual/_sources/12-jira-revision-guidance.md

         - `Bitbucket short name`.
 This should be the name of the original JIRA issue (e.g. `aearep-123)`.
         - `openICPSR project number`

+(updating-repository-pipeline)=
-### Updating code
+### Updating pipeline code

-:::::{tab-set}

-::::{tab-item} Bitbucket Pipeline

-- First, you will want to update the tools in this repository.
+First, you will want to update the tools in this repository.
 Navigate to the `Pipelines` tab

 ![](images/jira-find-pipelines.png)